scottbreenmsft/scripts/Intune/Devices/SetOwnership/README.md

 # Set Device Ownership
+These are some sample scripts of how you could change the device ownership type of devices in Intune.

 ## SetOwnerTypeBySerial.ps1
 This script sets the owner type to Corporate for all devices listed in a CSV file by serial number.